awsdocs/amazon-lumberyard-user-guide/doc_source/android-builds-aws-device-farm.md

 ## Creating the Build<a name="android-builds-aws-device-farm-creating-build"></a>

-Follow the steps below to create your build to deploy to the AWS Device Farm\.
+Use the following steps to create your build to deploy to the AWS Device Farm\.

 1. Navigate to the `\dev` directory for your game project\.
 For example, the SamplesProject directory is `\dev\SamplesProject`\.